 With a wedding comes wedding cake.
 Did you know that the couple’s six-tier wedding cake cost a reported $3,200 ($22,000 in today’s dollars), which was more than the price tag of an average Chevrolet in 1967?
 It was yellow sponge cake and, “Each layer was filled twice with apricot marmalade and a kirsch [liqueur] flavored Bavarian cream … glazed with fondant icing and decorated with royal icing and marzipan roses,” according to the hotel pastry chef, Denis Martig.
 And since the ceremony was held at 9am (who has a wedding at 9am???), there was of course a lavish wedding brunch buffet (it is Vegas, after all), consisting of roast suckling pig, oysters Rockefeller, lobster, champagne and Southern fried chicken…. to the tune of $10,000.

 Elvis did not wear a costume to his wedding (no rhinestone jumpsuits were in attendance), instead choosing an extravagant tuxedo.
 And believe it or not, the only celebrity in attendance was Redd Fox (really????).
 After the wedding, the newlyweds honeymooned for a month at a home in Palm Springs, for which they had signed a year lease just before the ceremony.
-It’s now dubbed the Honeymoon Hideaway and lucky you…. it’s for sale!
+It’s now dubbed the Honeymoon Hideaway and lucky you…. at the time this post is being written, it’s for sale!